agda/agda/doc/user-manual/language/sort-system.lagda.rst

 means that you can also write ``Setω0``, ``Setω1``, ``Setω2``, etc., instead of ``Setω₀``, ``Setω₁``, ``Setω₂``.

-Now it is allowed, for instance, to declare a datatype in ``Setω``.
-This means that ``Setω`` before the implementation of this hierarchy, ``Setω`` used to be a term, and there was no bigger sort than it in Agda.
-Now a type can be assigned to it, in this case, ``Setω₁``.

-However, unlike the standard hierarchy of universes ``Setᵢ``, this second hierarchy ``Setωᵢ`` does not support universe polymorphism.
+However, unlike the standard hierarchy of universes ``Setᵢ``, the second hierarchy ``Setωᵢ`` does not support universe polymorphism.
 This means that it is not possible to quantify over *all* Setωᵢ at once.
 For example, the expression ``∀ {i} (A : Setω i) → A → A`` would not be a well-formed agda term.
 See the section on ``Setω`` on the page on :ref:`universe levels <set-omega>` for more information.

-Concerning other applications, It should not be necessary to refer to these sorts during normal usage of Agda, but they might be useful for defining :ref:`reflection-based macros <macros>`.
+Concerning other applications, it should not be necessary to refer to these sorts during normal usage of Agda, but they might be useful for defining :ref:`reflection-based macros <macros>`.
+And it is allowed to define data types in ``Setωᵢ``.

 .. note:: When :option:`--omega-in-omega` is enabled, ``Setωᵢ`` is